WU-CVGL/cluster-user-guide/Getting_started.md

 - Use a different key pair for each computer you want to connect to

-- Do not reuse the key pairs for Euler / Leonhard for other systems
+- Do not reuse the key pairs for other systems

-- Do not keep open SSH connections in detached screen sessions
+- Do not keep open SSH connections in detached `screen` sessions

 - Disable the ForwardAgent option in your SSH configuration and do not use ssh -A (or use ssh -a to disable agent forwarding)